-This is not intended to be legal advice and is distributed for information purposes only.
-Check for updates at your public library and the links at the bottom of this page.
+*This is not intended to be legal advice and is distributed for information purposes only.
+Check for updates at the Colorado Department of Education website for Curriculum, Instruction, and Assessment for Home Schools.

 Compulsory attendance – Between 7 and 16 years of age.

 What ages does the homeschool law apply to?

 NEW Law Change – Effective July 2008: Colorado’s Home School Statute applies to all children between the ages of 6-16.
 If your child will turn 6 years old by August 1, you must file A Notice of Intent (NOI) to Homeschool.
 HOWEVER, you do not need to actually begin homeschooling until age 7.